abinashrasonowal/self_supervised_saliency_detection_CS590/README.md

     pip install -r requirements.txt
     ```

-3. Ensure the images is downloaded and placed in the `data/images` directory within the project folder.
+3. Place the images that you want to process inside `data/images` directory within the project folder.

 ## Usage